keul/haunts/README.rst

   The day where the event will be created

 **Spent**
-  (number)
+  (number or empty)

-  How long the event will last
+  How long the event will last.
+Leave empty to create a full-day event.

 **Project**
   (number)